ShifatJahanShifa/Basic-StackOverflow/README.md

 I have been developing this project under the course "Distributed System (CSE-601)".
 The requirement

-- At first I have to develop this project following monoloitic architecture.
+- At first I have to develop this project following monolithic architecture.

 ## Features